linxuping/rabbitmq_priority_topic_c/README.md

 rabbitmq with priority and topic functions, you can send items with priorities and received with topics

-make sure plugin rabbitmq_priority_queue has installed and make it enable.
+make sure plugin rabbitmq_priority_queue has installed and make it enable. and this demo is base on rabbimq-c library.

 see the situation here:
 you want to use queue to save items with different priorities, for example from 0 - 10, and each time when you insert the higher priority item, it must queue out than some lower ones.